imperva/terraform-provider-incapsula/website/docs/r/data_centers_configuration.html.markdown

 * `ip_mode` - (Optional) SINGLE_IP supports multiple processes on same origin server each listening to a different port, MULTIPLE_IP (the default) support multiple origin servers all listening to same port.
 * `web_servers_per_server` - (Optional) When IP mode = SINGLE_IP, number of web servers (processes) per server.
 Each web server listens to different port.
 E.g. when web_servers_per_server = 5, HTTP traffic will use ports 80-84 while HTTPS traffic will use ports 443-447.
 Default: 1.
 * `dc_lb_algorithm` - (Optional) How to load balance between the servers of this data center.
 One of: LB_LEAST_PENDING_REQUESTS (the default), LB_LEAST_OPEN_CONNECTIONS, LB_SOURCE_IP_HASH, RANDOM, WEIGHTED.
-* `weight` - (Optional) When site_lb_algorithm = WEIGHTED_LB, the weight in percentage of this Data Center.
+* `weight` - (Optional) When site_lb_algorithm = WEIGHTED_LB, the weight in pecentage of this Data Center.
 Then, total weight of all Data Centers must be 100.
 * `is_enabled` - (Optional) When true (the default), this Data Center is enabled.
 I.e. can serve requests.
 * `is_active` - (Optional) When true (the default), this Data Center is active.
 When false, this Data center will Standby.
 Automatic failover will happen only if all active Data Centers are not available.
 * `is_content` - (Optional) When true, this Data Center will only serve requests that were routed using AD Forward rules.
 If true, it must also be enabled.